rafalsiniewicz/C-projects/Snake game/README.md

 This is a simple, classic console game written in C++.
-Game offers 3 types of playing: single game, multiplayer and autonomus game, which basically is a simulator of snake game.
+Game offers 2 types of playing: single game and autonomus game, which basically is a simulator of snake game.
 Project is still improved :)

 Main menu: